-- The General Assembly of listed companies shall, in the light of a board recommendation, set a policy to ensure a balance between the objectives of the company and those of the community in order to promote the socioeconomic conditions of the community. - The board shall develop the programmes and determine the means necessary for proposing

-- (a) developing indicators that link the company performance with its socio-economic initiatives, and comparing them with other companies involved in similar activities; - (b) disclosing social responsibility objectives of the company to its employees and raising their awareness and knowledge of social responsibility; - (c) disclosing the plan of achieving social responsibility in periodic reports on the activities of the company; - (d) developing awareness programmes for the community to introduce the company's social responsibility initiatives.
+- The General Assembly of listed companies shall, in the light of a board recommendation, set a policy to ensure a balance between the objectives of the company and those of the community in order to promote the socioeconomic conditions of the community. - The board shall develop the programmes and determine the means necessary for proposing socioeconomic initiatives by the company, including: - (a) developing indicators that link the company performance with its socioeconomic initiatives, and comparing them with other companies involved in similar activities; - (b) disclosing social responsibility objectives of the company to its employees and raising their awareness and knowledge of social responsibility; - (c) disclosing the plan of achieving social responsibility in periodic reports on the activities of the company; and - (d) developing awareness programmes for the community to introduce the company's social responsibility initiatives.